Frequently asked questions

 It is encouraged that you order all the components for each grade to ensure that you receive everything you need for the year.

-The comprehensive pack includes the Learner Pack, Reader Pack (Foundation Phase only), Teacher Pack (except grade R, IGCSE, AS) and Stationery Pack.
+The comprehensive pack includes the Learner Pack, Reader Pack (Foundation Phase only), Teacher Pack (except Pre-School and Grade R) and Stationery Pack.

 3. Is it possible to pass material down to younger siblings in the family?